 Flipping Between FBA and MF

-You can either make both FBA and MF inventory available at the same time on Amazon, or you can enable the auto-flip FBA to MF.
+You can either make both FBA and MF inventory available at the same time on Amazon, or you can opt to prefer FBA on Amazon.
 This sends zero MF inventory until you ran out of FBA inventory, then makes your MF inventory available.

 Some sellers like to analyze sales on merchant fulfilled and FBA SKUs separately.
 That's totally fine!
 You can either do an orders export and compare FBA warehouse orders to non-FBA, or use the filters in the analytics view.